-To model mutual respect while discussing the 2005 Palestinian civil society call for BDS, why all Palestinians refuse to recognize Israel as a “Jewish state” and building one secular democratic state in Palestine/Israel with equal rights for all, if Americans presently hold differing political or cultural views, that’s OK, because as fellow citizens concerned for the equality and security of both Palestinians and Israeli Jews, and the integrity of U.S. foreign policy, we wish to acknowledge our differences and also work together.
+Acknowledging that Americans may hold differing political or cultural views regarding a just end-game in Palestine/Israel, Common Ground seeks to respect personal differences while also finding ways to work together.
 As Jeremy Ben-Ami said at the 2010 J Street Conference: “We want to be open to vibrant, critical debate….
 We want to hug and wrestle at the same time.”
 And as Rabbi Arik Ascherman said at Brandeis University in 2003: “Whatever political solution Israelis and Palestinians choose, I pray we can choose it together.”

-By openly discussing our concerns and, at the same time, acting to build cooperation despite our religious, cultural or political differences, we hold fast to the faith and hope that Cecilie Surasky declared in a 2010 Jewish Voice for Peace message promoting divestment from Israel’s occupation: “It is only a matter of time until we are all able to recognize each other’s full humanity, and thereby reclaim our own.” (http://jfjfp.com/12509)
+By openly discussing our concerns and, at the same time, acting to build cooperation despite our cultural, political or religious differences, we hold fast to the faith and hope that Cecilie Surasky declared in a 2010 Jewish Voice for Peace message promoting divestment from Israel’s occupation: “It is only a matter of time until we are all able to recognize each other’s full humanity, and thereby reclaim our own.” (http://jfjfp.com/12509)